peteroupc/CBOR/README.md

 - Added CodePointLength and ToUpperCaseAscii methods to DataUtilities class.
 - Added WriteValue family of methods to CBORObject class.
 This can be used for lower-level encoding of CBOR objects.
 Examples on its use were included in the documentation.
 - Bug fixes.

-### Version 3.2.1

-- Add .NET Framework 4.0 targeted assembly to avoid compiler warnings that can appear when this package is added to a project that targets .NET Framework 4.0 or later.

-### Version 3.2

-- Added build targeting the .NET Framework 2.0
-- Obsoleted much of the existing API in CBOREncodeOptions and added new APIs to replace it.
-- Documentation for some CBORObject methods now points to the use of CBOREncodeOptions.Default
-- Documentation edited in other places

-### Version 3.1

-- Add options to control property name generation in CBORObject.FromObject.
-- Add option to control base64 padding write-out in CBORObject.ToJSONString and CBORObject.WriteJSONTo.

-### Version 3.0.3

-- Fix issue "Encode options not honored for some nested objects".

-### Version 3.0.2

-- Really strong-name sign the assembly, which (probably) was inadvertently delay-signed in version 3.0.

-### Version 3.0.0

-- Moved from .NET Portable to .NET Standard 1.0.
-- Deprecated arbitrary-precision classes in PeterO namespace; use the classes from the "PeterO.Numbers" library and namespace instead.
-In particular, methods that used the former classes were deprecated and often replaced with versions that use the newer classes.
-- Change JSON output behavior slightly, including preserving negative zero
-- Hash code calculation was changed in this version
-- Deprecated OutermostTag in favor of MostOuterTag in CBORObject
-- Deprecated InnermostTag in favor of MostInnerTag in CBORObject
-- Bug fixes

 See [History.md](https://github.com/peteroupc/CBOR/tree/master/History.md)
 for release notes for older versions.